-Do I Need To Take Malaria Pills Or Get Certain Vaccinations?
+Do I Need To Take Malaria Pills Or Get Certain Vaccinations for my trip to Costa Rica?

 Information about malaria changes from year to year.
 Currently the CDC does not recommend a malaria vaccine before you travel to Costa Rica.
 No immunizations, shots or vaccinations are required to enter Costa Rica from North America or Europe.
 You must, however, have a yellow fever vaccination if you arrive from Sub-Saharan Africa or South America, or if you have recently traveled to any of those places.